rajapandiyarajan85/guestbook/README.md

 	CREATE USER 'guest'@'localhost' IDENTIFIED BY '5@74A2iTTN5MZM-';
 	GRANT ALL PRIVILEGES ON *.* TO 'guest'@'localhost' WITH GRANT OPTION;

+	Note: If you don't prefer above DB user you can create on your own and update it in .env DB configuration

 	Step 2:
 	php bin/console doctrine:database:create  // to create DB based on .env configuration